mozilla-services/Dockerflow/README.md

 1. Able to publish container to Docker Hub.
 1. Able to provide a build and test log.
 1. Secure and keeps secrets from being exposed.

+Within Mozilla, we support the use of CircleCI or Taskcluster.

 ### Containerized App Requirements